 -whenever special problems or significant developments arise

 VACATION/TIME OFF POLICY: In the event I need to take time off (a day or a week, for example), families will get as much notice as possible.
 I will do my very best to provide no less than 30 days notice, but this cannot be guaranteed.
-In either event, fees for my time off will be credited unless otherwise states in your enrollment packet.
+In either event, fees for my time off will be credited unless otherwise stated in your enrollment packet.

 PLAN FOR MEETING POTENTIAL EMERGENCIES: EEC regulations require that I have a plan for meeting potential emergencies that may occur either during child care hours or at any time if they may affect the operation of the program.